valory-xyz/trader-quickstart/README.md

     cd trader; poetry run python ../trades.py YOUR_SAFE_ADDRESS; cd ..
     ```

-    Please be aware that this script does not keep track of whether the redeemable amounts have been claimed.

 3. Use this command to investigate your agent's logs:

     ```bash